spl1nes/tmrank/README.md

 ## Api

 We provide a very simple and open API.
-All responds are with `Content-Type: application/json;` headers.
+All responses are with `Content-Type: application/json;` headers.

 ### Types